ronin-chain/builder-wishlist/README.md

 Browse available ideas on our [Ideas Board](https://github.com/orgs/ronin-chain/projects/1).
 Ideas are reviewed before being categorized into one of three states:

 * Open - Available opportunities that anyone can tackle.
-* In Progress - Opportunities currently being developed by builders.
 * Completed - Successfully implemented solutions.

 **Steps**